Kristen Schaal

 Kristen Joy Schaal (/ʃɑːl/ SHAHL; born January 24, 1978) is an American actress, comedian, and writer.
-Known for her distinctive high-pitched, childlike voice, she voices Louise Belcher on Bob's Burgers and voiced Mabel Pines on Gravity Falls.
-She also played Mel on Flight of the Conchords, The Guide on What We Do in the Shadows, Hurshe Heartshe on The Heart, She Holler, and Carol Pilbasian on The Last Man on Earth.
+Known for her distinctive high-pitched, childlike voice, she voices Louise Belcher in Bob's Burgers and voiced Mabel Pines in Gravity Falls.
+She also played Mel in Flight of the Conchords, The Guide in What We Do in the Shadows, Hurshe Heartshe in The Heart, She Holler, and Carol Pilbasian in The Last Man on Earth.
 She provided several voices for BoJack Horseman; for the character of Sarah Lynn, she was nominated for a Primetime Emmy Award for Outstanding Character Voice-Over Performance.
-Other roles include Amanda Simmons on The Hotwives of Orlando, Hazel Wassername on 30 Rock, Victoria Best on WordGirl, Trixie in the Toy Story franchise, Bobbi in My Spy, Shannon in Despicable Me 2, Number Two in The Mysterious Benedict Society (TV series), Barb in Cloudy with a Chance of Meatballs 2 and Anne on Wilfred.
-She was an occasional commentator on The Daily Show from 2008 to 2016.
+Other roles include Amanda Simmons in The Hotwives of Orlando, Hazel Wassername in 30 Rock, Victoria Best in WordGirl, Trixie in the Toy Story franchise (2010–2026), Bobbi in My Spy, Shannon in Despicable Me 2, Number Two in The Mysterious Benedict Society, Barb in Cloudy with a Chance of Meatballs 2 and Anne in Wilfred.
+She was an occasional commentator in The Daily Show from 2008 to 2016.
 She voiced Sayrna in the 2019 EA video game Anthem.

 Early life

 Schaal was born on January 24, 1978, in Longmont, Colorado, to a Lutheran family of Dutch ancestry.
 She was raised on her family's cattle ranch, in a rural area near Boulder, Colorado.
 Her father is a construction worker and her mother a secretary.

 Schaal attended Skyline High School where she graduated in 1996.
 She has a brother, David, born in 1975.
 She attended the University of Colorado in Boulder for a year and graduated from Northwestern University.
 She then moved to New York in 2000 to pursue a comedy career.
-In 2005, she had her first break when she was included in the New York article "The Ten Funniest New Yorkers You've Never Heard Of".
+In 2005, she had her first break when she performed at the People’s Improv Theatre in New York doing character work and was included in the New York article "The Ten Funniest New Yorkers You've Never Heard Of".